Afghan Army Reclaims Garmsir District - Defense Ministry - UrduPoint

 Afghan Army Reclaims Garmsir District - Defense Ministry

+Afghan government forces have retaken control of Garmsir district in the province of Helmand, captured by the Taliban (terrorist organization banned in Russia), the Afghan Ministry of Defense representative posted on Twitter on Monday

-MOSCOW (UrduPoint News / Sputnik - 19th July, 2021) Afghan government forces have retaken control of the capital of Helmand province, Garshmir, captured by the Taliban (terrorist organization banned in Russia), the Afghan Ministry of Defense representative posted on Twitter on Monday.
+MOSCOW (UrduPoint News / Sputnik - 19th July, 2021) Afghan government forces have retaken control of Garmsir district in the province of Helmand, captured by the Taliban (terrorist organization banned in Russia), the Afghan Ministry of Defense representative posted on Twitter on Monday.

 "ANA [Afghan National Army] liberated Garmsir district of Helmand province from Taliban terrorist control today.
 Twenty Taliban were killed, tens other were wounded, and a large amount of their weapons and ammunition were seized during the operations," Fawad Aman, Deputy Spokesman of Ministry of National Defense, said.